Human Rights In Fashion

 EVIDENCE DRIVEN RESEARCH

-We openly take a stand against organisations, businesses and fashion houses who engage in unethical practices.
-We condemn indecent working conditions, inhuman and degrading treatments child labour rights violations, modern slavery, discrimination and inequality.
+We openly take a stand against organisations and businesses engaged in unethical practices that perpetuate violence against women in the garment supply chain.
+We condemn and campaign against indecent working conditions, inhuman and degrading treatments, child labour rights violations, modern slavery, discrimination and inequality.
 We hold violators accountable, insist on policy and practical changes and monitor agreed pledges to ensure rights-based implementation.
 We publish final change outcome and recommendations.

 Our mission is to highlight the impact of climate change on the socio-economic and cultural lives of all human beings.
 We trace production cycles to ensure the practices are human rights compliant, sustainable and ethical.
 A human rights based approach to climate change places the the people and the planet at the centre of global cross disciplinary dialogues.